n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 > Note: The _placeholder_ identification class includes codepoints
 > that are often used in place of vowels or consonants when a document
 > needs to display a matra, mark, or special form in isolation or
 > in another context beyond a standard syllable.
-Examples include
+Examples of
-> hyphens and non-breaking spaces.
-The _placeholder_ identification
+> _placeholder_ codepoints include hyphens and non-breaking
+> spaces.
+Sequences that utilize this approach should be identified as
+> "standalone" syllables.
+>
-> class also includes numerals, which are commonly used as word
+> The _placeholder_ identification class also includes numerals, which
-> substitutes within normal text.
-Examples include ordinals (e.g.,
+> are commonly used as word substitutes within normal text.
+Examples
-> "4th").
+> include ordinals (e.g., "4th").

 > Note: The _other_ identification class includes codepoints that
 > do not interact with adjacent characters for shaping purposes.
 Even